PredixDev/px-mixins-design/README.md

 ## Functions provided

-The following Sass functions are provided:
+The following Sass mixins are provided:

 * `font-face`: Generates webfont-friendly font families (can take the following parameters--`$font-family`, `$file-path`, `$weight`, and `$style`)